justin-roche/serenade-mode/README.md

 (serenade-mode)
 ```

+If all goes well, you should see the active application change to "Emacs" in the Serenade applications overlay window.

 ### Default bindings

-Default bindings are those that specify bindings for Serenade's built-in commands. e map for these is found in serenade-commands.el.
+Default bindings are those that specify bindings for Serenade's built-in commands.
+The map for these is found in serenade-commands.el.

 ```elisp
  '(